Banner Background

 Quick answers to the questions you may have.

-Hemodialysis is typically needed three times a week, while peritoneal dialysis may be done daily or nightly, depending on the method used.
+Typically, hemodialysis is needed three times a week, while peritoneal dialysis is performed daily.

-Yes, both hemodialysis and peritoneal dialysis can be performed at home with proper training and equipment.
+Yes, peritoneal dialysis and home hemodialysis can be performed at home with proper training and equipment.

 Your query is still not answered?